This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl, combine Chex, Cheerios, pretzels, M&M’s and peanuts and mix well.
+• In a large bowl, combine Chex, Cheerios, pretzels, M&M’s, and peanuts.

 • Break almond bark into pieces and melt in a medium pot over low heat, stirring constantly until smooth.

-• Pour melted bark over cereal mixture and mix well.
+• Pour melted bark over the cereal mixture and mix well.

 Video